aka: Signature Spell

 - Early on in El Goonish Shive Elliot's was shown to be his Tamashii Gekido and Nanase's was her color clone technique.

-- Jack Noir from Homestuck has the attack Red Miles, which causes branching red tendrils to extend from his hand and devestate the terrain.
+- Jack Noir from Homestuck has the attack Red Miles, which causes branching red tendrils to extend from his hand and rip apart anything and everything it touches.
 The visuals are reminiscent of blood vessels forming, which is fitting given Jack's nature as the cancer infecting the kid's session

 - Vaarsuvius from The Order of the Stick likes to Disintegrate those distracting monsters and use Explosive Runes on any opponent who can read.